openconnectivity/IOTivity-setup/advanced.md

 # Advanced usage
+Scripts that are intended for usage after initial setup.

 # update_repos.sh
-This script updates the:
+The update_repos.sh script updates the:
 - tooling repos
 - datamodels repos

-does NOT update repos:
+The script does NOT update the code repos:
 - iotivity
 - mraa
+The code repo iotivity is pulled at start up with a specific version.
+To get a fresh copy, delete the folder and rerun the install_IOTivity.sh script.

-### security
+# security
 svr2cbor.sh (advanced usage)

 This script is run once during setup by install_DeviceBuilder.sh.